 We hear from drivers how often people answer the door in their pajamas.”

-And according to another research report conducted by UBS called “Is the Kitchen Dead?:
+And according to another research report on digital food ordering statistics conducted by UBS called “Is the Kitchen Dead?:

 “Online ordering has started to become the norm, thanks to the convenience, accuracy, and ability to integrate payments.

 “At scale, ubiquitous on-demand and subscription delivery of prepared food could potentially spell the end of cooking at home.”